Israel Deploys OFEK 16 Spy Satellite in Orbit - Defense Update:

-The Space Administration in the Directorate of Defense Research and Development (DDR&D), of the Israel Ministry of Defense (IMoD), and Israel Aerospace Industries (IAI), have successfully launched the “Ofek 16” reconnaissance satellite into space, today (6.07.2020), at 4:00 AM.
+The Space Administration in the Directorate of Defense Research and Development (DDR&D), of the Israel Ministry of Defense (IMoD), and Israel Aerospace Industries (IAI), have successfully launched the “Ofek 16” reconnaissance satellite into space, on 6.07.2020, at 4:00 AM.
 The launch was performed from the Palmachim Airbase in Israel, a launch site based south of Tel Aviv in central Israel, using a “Shavit” launcher.
 (Updated)

 The satellite began to orbit around the earth and transmit data, in accordance with original launch plans.
-IMoD and IAI engineers have started a series of preplanned tests to determine its propriety and performance level before it begins its full operational activity.
-Once the satellite is deemed fully operational, the iMoD will deliver responsibilities to the Israel Defense Forces (IDF) 9900 Intelligence Unit, responsible for Israel’s reconnaissance and space operations.
+IMoD and IAI engineers have started a series of preplanned tests to determine its propriety and performance level before it becomes fully operational.
+A week after the launch on 14 July IAI received the first images from Ofek-16.
+Once all in-orbit tests are completed, iMoD will deliver responsibilities to the Israel Defense Forces (IDF) 9900 Intelligence Unit, responsible for Israel’s reconnaissance and space operations.

 “Ofek 16” is an electro-optical reconnaissance satellite with advanced capabilities based on IAI’s OpSat 3000 platform.
 “Ofek-16 is similar to the Ofek-11 launched four years ago.”
 Amnon Harari, Head of Satellite Administration in the IMoD said, “By adding more satellites of similar performance Israel can increase the coverage and revisit time of targets of interest.”
 During the initial period of operation, the satellite will undergo a series of tests to determine its propriety and performance level.
 Harari said the first images from the satellite are expected within a week.